This post may contain affiliate links. Please see our disclosure policy.

 For Cake

-- Preheat the oven to 375 degrees F. Grease a 15 x 10-inch jelly-roll pan and line it with parchment paper.
-Grease the parchment paper and then lightly sprinkle the parchment paper with flour.
+- Preheat the oven to 375℉ (190℃).
+Grease a 15 x 10-inch jelly-roll pan and line it with parchment paper.
+Grease the parchment paper with butter or nonstick spray and then lightly sprinkle the parchment paper with flour, brushing off excess flour.

 - Lay a clean linen towel on the counter and sprinkle evenly with confectioners sugar.
 Set aside to use once the cake is baked.

-- In a small bowl, whisk the flour, baking powder, baking soda, cinnamon, nutmeg, ginger, and salt until well combined.
+- In a small bowl, whisk the ¾ cup all-purpose flour, 1 teaspoon ground cinnamon, ½ teaspoon ground nutmeg, ½ teaspoon ground ginger, ½ teaspoon table salt, 1 teaspoon baking powder, and ½ teaspoon baking soda until well combined.
 Set aside.

-- In a large mixing bowl, beat the eggs using a handheld mixer on medium speed until light and fluffy.
+- In a large mixing bowl, beat 3 large eggs using a handheld mixer on medium speed until light and fluffy.
 This will take about 5 minutes.
-Once the eggs are light and fluffy, slowly add in the sugar and lemon juice, continuing to mix until well combined and thick.
-Add in the pumpkin puree and mix on medium speed until just combined.
+Once the eggs are light and fluffy, slowly add in 1 cup granulated sugar and 1 teaspoon lemon juice, continuing to mix until well combined and thick.
+Add in ⅔ cup pure pumpkin puree and mix on medium speed until just combined.

 - As soon as you remove the cake from the oven, immediately turn the cake out onto the prepared towel.
 Slowly peel off the parchment paper and starting with the short side of the cake, gently roll the cake up in the towel.
 Let the cool completely while rolled up in the towel.